2023 Exhibitions

 End of Violet

 The title of my exhibition, End of Violet, is taken from a diary that Mary Somerville penned in 1845, detailing her experiments on the colour spectrum and vegetable juices.
 These words are not to be found in the body of the text, but instead are inscribed within the table of contents, a voice from the margin that sets a tone for what is to come.
 Violet is at the end of the colour spectrum, and therefore at the very edge of vision.
-In other words, Sommerville’s experiments with colour photography strove to push the limits of what can be perceptually known.
+In other words, Somerville’s experiments with colour photography strove to push the limits of what can be perceptually known.

 Justine Varga, March 2023